Lead and Drinking Water

 As a further example, in 2020, individual sampling results for lead ranged from zero (0) parts per billion to 2.8 parts per billion.
 The average of all lead readings was 0.4 parts per billion, and the median, which is the midpoint of all sample results, was zero (0) parts per billion.

-Simple steps to reduce exposure to lead in drinking water from your home’s plumbing:
+Reduce exposure to lead in drinking water from your home’s plumbing:

 - Run the water at the tap to allow it to flush out any potential for lead.
 If you haven’t used water for several hours, let the tap run until the water is noticeably colder ‒ from 30 seconds up to 2 minutes ‒ before using the water for drinking or cooking.